Fuel dye: United Kingdom

 In the United Kingdom, "red diesel" is dyed gas oil for registered agricultural or construction vehicles such as tractors, excavators, cranes and some other non-road applications such as boats.
-Red diesel carries a significantly reduced tax levy compared to un-dyed diesel fuel used in ordinary road vehicles.
+Red diesel carries a significantly reduced tax levy compared to undyed diesel fuel used in ordinary road vehicles.
 As red diesel is widely available in the UK, the authorities regularly carry out roadside checks.
 Unauthorised use incurs heavy fines but despite this, spot checks have occasionally found as many as one in five motorists using red diesel.

 Red diesel can also be used in road vehicles which are registered as off-road with the DVLA provided they are only used on private land.
 On 14 July 2014, the European Commission announced it was referring the United Kingdom to the European Court of Justice over the use of red diesel in propelling private pleasure craft on water.
 It believed the UK was not properly applying EU regulations for the fiscal marking of fuels.

 On 18 November 2014, a new measure to combat fuel laundering was set to result in the illegal trade being "virtually eliminated" in the United Kingdom, according to HM Revenue and Customs.
 A new dye was introduced in April 2015 in the United Kingdom and the Republic of Ireland.